[See Also by Paul Kersey: Thing Is, We’re Supposed To BELIEVE This BLACK PANTHER Black Power Fantasy]Black Panther

-It’s a compelling idea (enough to sway a key ally played by Daniel Kaluuya), and a reminder that throughout the African diaspora, the black-white power balance remains as it is courtesy of Jim Crow practices designed to keep minorities in check: persistent segregation, broken drug laws, racially targeted policing, disproportionately high incarceration rates — all of which are identified and indicted by Coogler’s truth-to-power script.
+Killmonger has more than just wreaking chaos in mind.
+He’s motivated by a feeling of deep political injustice, plus a “This time it’s personal” sense of vengeance, and he’s convinced that raiding the Wakanda’s stockpile of Vibranium could put genuine firepower in a worldwide black uprising.It’s a compelling idea (enough to sway a key ally played by Daniel Kaluuya), and a reminder that throughout the African diaspora, the black-white power balance remains as it is courtesy of Jim Crow practices designed to keep minorities in check: persistent segregation, broken drug laws, racially targeted policing, disproportionately high incarceration rates — all of which are identified and indicted by Coogler’s truth-to-power script.
 Arm the oppressed, Killmonger passionately argues, and it won’t take a century for the system that produced “The Birth of a Nation” to grant a black artist the right to tell this kind of story — not that Coogler endorses the character’s lunatic ideas.[Film Review: ‘Black Panther,’ by Peter Debruge, February 6, 2018]

 Like many a great movie villain, Killmonger is seductive but wrong, and he stands for ideas that have considerable resonance in the real world.
 He channels the sense, memorably popularized by Malcolm, that the natural state of black people is to be kings.
 Black ghettoization was purposely engineered by duplicitous white people, who at first used enslavement but later turned to subtler methods of oppression...Killmonger, then, wants the kind of race war Charles Manson dubbed helter skelter.
 That a large majority of the world’s most successful black people are American rather than African escapes the notice of such African-American radicals, who dismiss America’s opportunities for blacks and instead sentimentalize Africa in the same way Killmonger does.[Black Panther Delivers, by Kyle Smith, February 14, 2018]

 Yet most blacks in America really do believe they are helpless victims and identify as black rather than American.
 This is why efforts by Conservatism Inc. to win even a minuscule share of the black vote has been such an embarrassing failure.
 Indeed, the hunger by blacks to be portrayed as “kings” who can defeat the hated whites is driving much of the appeal of this film.